Watch Your Mailbox

 Buy Your Books

 An online bookstore awaits you.
 You will be able to purchase your textbooks for your courses through our online bookstore: Barristers Bookstore.
+Be certain to order your books early, as shipping may take a few days.

 If you wish to have a student identification card from Vermont Law School, please request a student ID using the online form.